Frederic Tuten: Novels

 Tuten's first novel, The Adventures of Mao on the Long March (1971), a fictionalized account of Chairman Mao's rise to power, is highly experimental in nature.
 It contains Faulkneresque changes in narrative and lengthy fictional conversations with Mao that read like journalistic interviews.
 The story first appeared in 1969 in a 39-page condensed form in the magazine Artist Slain.

 The novel in its entirety was subsequently published by Citadel Press in 1971, and re-released in 2005 by New Directions.
 In 1988, The Philadelphia Inquirer noted that the book "was hailed as a modernist classic, with high praise from such differing sensibilities as Susan Sontag and John Updike."

-The cover of Mao features original artwork by painter Roy Lichtenstein.
+The cover of Mao features original artwork by Roy Lichtenstein.
 This is fitting for Tuten whom, in life as in his novels, has a keen interest in artistic criticism (particularly with regard to painting).
 Tuten himself was actually used as a model for the drawing, which Lichtenstein altered accordingly to resemble Mao.

-His next novel, Tallien: A Brief Romance (1988), is also about an historical figure, though one not nearly as well known as Mao.
+His next novel, Tallien: A Brief Romance (1988), is also about a historical figure.
 Jean Lambert Tallien was a high-ranking figure in the French Revolution, serving as the president of the Constitutional Convention and a member of the Committee of Public Safety.
 Like Mao, Tallien was a member of the common classes who rose to the upper crust of the revolutionary ranks.

 Tuten tells the story of Tallien's courtship and marriage to Therese, a condemned member of the French aristocracy.
 When eyebrows are raised by Tallien's show of clemency, Tuten describes in minute organizational detail the sometimes-banal and sometimes-bloody bureaucratic struggle that ensues.
-The narrative is intercut with the author's account of his own father's life, demonstrating an illiquid literary mechanism similar to that used in The Adventures of Mao.
+The narrative is intercut with the author's account of his own father's life, demonstrating a literary mechanism similar to that used in The Adventures of Mao.